 I have been a guest expert on national television segments on CNN and 20/20, was a monthly guest for 3 years on ABC 7’s The View From The Bay, and have loved being on radio for over 20 years.
 I have learned the impact of using various forms of media to communicate honest and compassionate parent support.
 I currently host the show “About Health” twice a month on 94.1 KPFA.org, and I speak frequently to groups about my book, “Is That Me Yelling?”

-I have four wonderful adult children, a husband I adore, and I’m fortunate to have three grandsons.
+I have four wonderful adult children, a husband I adore, and I’m fortunate to have five grandchildren.
 Watching my grandchildren grow has added to my knowledge of child development, temperament, and parental love.

 I think of myself as a child advocate, helping people embrace individual differences and the gifts that they bring to the world.
 I grew up having undiagnosed learning disabilities.
 I struggled in school but also skipped a grade because I was smart.
 These experiences have helped me to develop compassion for children with special needs as well as respecting differences.